-with an annual income below Rs.
-60. Of these 11,353 were absolutely landless.
-In the next income group (Rs.60 to Rs.120), there were 38,992 families of whom 17,533 were landless.
-Thus the two lowest income groups (which together constituted nearly 60 per cent of the total families) had 56.8 per cent and 44.9 per cent respectively with absolutely no land.
-On the other hand, in the highest income groups-above Rs.
-3600 and between Rs.
+According to the same survey, there are 20,199 families with an annual income of below Rs.
+60. 11,353 of these are absolutely landless.
+In the next income group (Rs.
+60 to Rs.120), there are 38,992 families of which 17,533 are landless.
+Thus the two lowest income groups (which together constitute 60% of the total families) have 56.8% and 44.9% respectively with absolutely no land.
+On the other hand, in the two highest income groups-that above Rs.
+3600 and that between Rs.
 2400 and Rs.
-3600-8 per cent (15 families out of 181) and 15 per cent (23 out of 183) alone were absolutely landless.
+3600-8% (15 families out of 181) and 15% (23 out of 183) alone are absolutely landless.

-Furthermore, in the four lowest income groups (those below Rs.
-300 per year) together, 43 per cent (38,877 families out of 90,152) were landless, while in the four highest income groups (those above Rs.
-1200) only 16 per cent (190 families out of 1173) were landless.
+Furthermore, in the 4 lowest income groups (those below Rs.
+300 per year) together, 43% (38, 877 families out of 90,152) are landless while in the 4 highest income groups (those above Rs.
+1,200) only 16 per cent (190 families out of 1,173) are landless.

-According to an earlier (1931) survey, the total national income of Travancore was just over Rs.
-20 crores, of which over 50 per cent (10.5 crores) was income from land (including wages of agricultural labourers, rent of landlords, interest on capital and profit of cultivation).
-When it is borne in mind that the balance includes the income of professionals and such other categories as are not productive in the scientific sense of the term, it becomes clear that the main source of national income was agriculture.
+According to an earlier (1931) survey, the total national income of Travancore is just over Rs.
+20 crores of which over 50 per cent (Rs. $10\frac{1}{2}$ crores), is income from land (including wages of agricultural labourers, rent of landlords, interest on capital and profit of cultivation).
+When it is borne in mind that the balance includes the income of professionals and such other categories as are not productive in the scientific sense of the term, it becomes clear that the main source of national income is agriculture.

-Figures showing such overall economic conditions are not available for the other parts of Kerala-Cochin and Malabar.
-In 1936, however, the Government of Cochin conducted a survey of some typical villages in the state.
-Figures collected in the course of this survey show that, in the case of the rural economy of Cochin, agriculture played a predominant role.
+Figures for such over-all economic conditions are not available for the other parts of Kerala-Cochin and Malabar.
+In 1936, however, the Government of Cochin conducted a survey of some typical villages in the State.
+Figures collected in the course of this survey show that in the case of the rural economy of Cochin, agriculture plays a predominant role.

-For example, the total assets of all the families in Anthikkad village were valued at Rs.
+For example, the total assets of all the families in Anthikkad village are valued at Rs.
 12,58,788.
 Out of this, Rs.
-7,13,946 or 56.7 per cent was the value of land.
-Similarly, the villages of Chundal, Eruttempadi, Pattancheri, Venganallur, Vallivattom and Tiruvazhiyad had 63.7 per cent, 53.7 per cent, 42.5 per cent, 54.2 per cent, 66.7 per cent and 62.4 per cent respectively of their total assets in the form of value of land.
-Adding up the figures of all these seven villages, we find that 55.4 per cent of the total assets (Rs.
+7,13,946 or 56.7 per cent is the value of land itself.
+Similarly, the villages of Chundal, Eruttempadi, Pattancheri, Venganallur, Vallivattom and Tiruvazhiyad have 63.7 per cent, 53.7 per cent, 42.5 per cent, 54.2 per cent, 66.7 per cent, 62.4 per cent respectively of their total assets in the form of value of land.
+Adding up the figures of all these 7 villages, we find that 55.4 per cent of the total assets (Rs.
 40,59,704 out of Rs.
-73,68,753) was value of land.
+73,68,753) is value of land.

-This was not all.
-There were other items to be taken into account-the value of buildings, improvement on land, agricultural implements, and amounts lent out.
-Some of these items are solely and directly related to land (value of improvements on land and value of agricultural implements), while others are also almost entirely connected with land (e. g., the major part of amount lent out was the indebtedness of either cultivators or landlords).
-It will, therefore, be reasonable to include these also in the category of assets based on land.
-All these together constituted 91.4 per cent, 95.9 per cent, 85.3 per cent, 90 per cent, 92.8 per cent, 93.6 per cent and 95.3 per cent respectively in the above villages.
+This is not all.
+There are other items that should be taken into account-the value of buildings, improvements on land, agricultural implements, and amounts lent out.
+Some of these items are solely and directly related to land (value of improvements on land and value of agricultural implements) while others are also almost entirely connected with land (e.g., the major part of amounts lent out is the indebtedness of either cultivators or landlords).
+It will therefore be reasonable to include these also in the category of assets based on land.
+All these together constitute 91.4 per cent, 95.9 per cent, 85.3 per cent, 90 per cent, 92.8 per cent, 93.6 per cent and 95.3 per cent respectively in the above villages.